jamedina09/ELM-FATES-PERSONAL-CONTAINER/elm-fates-personal-build/CREATE_ELM_FATES_CONTAINERS.md

 ```

-# Create the Image in the local host
+## To create the image in the local host (your computer)

+This step is for development.
+To run the container in other computers follow description above.

 ```bash
 podman build -t personal-elm-fates-image .